A guide to choose an appropriate test according to the situation

 4) The residuals follow a normal distribution (assumed or verified)

-6) At least 20 individuals in the whole experiment, or normality of residuals assumed
+6) At least 20 individuals in the whole experiment, or normality of residuals assumed or verified

 7) Every variable follows a normal distribution